jasonruane/node-red-contrib-logentries/README.md

 # What it is

 An easy-to-use wrapper for the logentries.com service.
-The _node-red-logentries_ node makes it very easy to log directly to your logentries.com account direct from Node-Red.
+The _node-red-contrib-logentries_ node makes it very easy to log directly to your logentries.com account direct from Node-Red.

 # Key Features:

    * Drag and drop on node-red
    * fully configurable
+   * cloud logging enables many sources to arrive in one viewable, searchable location

 ## Installation

-	Download and place in your node_modules directory npm install
+	Download and place in your node_modules directory npm install logentries
+	- This installs the required NodeJs package for logentries service.
+However it currently rquires an update so navigate to your subdirectory of node_modules\logentries\lib and edit logentries.js file so that line 57 is changed from:
+	port: opts.secure ?
+20000 : 10000,
+	to this:
+	port: opts.port || (opts.secure ?
+20000 : 10000),

 ## Usage